buildout/buildout/README.rst

-   Buildout might be confused with build tools like make or ant, but it is a little higher level and might invoke systems like make or ant to get it's work done.
+   Buildout might be confused with build tools like make or ant, but it is a little higher level and might invoke systems like make or ant to get its work done.

    Buildout might be confused with systems like puppet or chef, but it is more application focused.
 Systems like puppet or chef might